The equivariant K-theory of a cohomogeneity-one action: The case when both spheres are even-dimensional

 \epf

-\brmk Forgetting the manifold itself and proceeding in terms of representation theory, we could also have noted that if $K > H$ share a maximal torus and $n$ lies in $N_G(H)_0$, then $nKn^{-1}$ also contains that torus, with respect to which $WK = W(nKn^{-1})$.
+\brmk Forgetting the manifold itself and proceeding in terms of representation theory, we could also have noted that if $K > H$ share a maximal torus and $w$ lies in $N_G(H)_0$, then $wKw^{-1}$ also contains that torus, with respect to which $WK = W(wKw^{-1})$.

 Proceeding more topologically, on the other hand, we could note that if $K^+ = K^- = K$, then the natural map $BH \lt BK$ allows us to define a sphere bundle $S(K/H) \to M_G \to BK$.
-The proof of the analogue for Borel cohomology~\cite[Prop.~5.2]{CGHM2018} proceeded by showing this bundle was cohomologically trivial. \ermk
+The proof of the analogue for Borel cohomology~\cite[Prop.~5.2]{CGHM2018} worked by showing this bundle was cohomologically trivial, and it is to reflect this analogy that we retain the number $n$. \ermk